- Joined

 For OpenCore:

-The audio ID depends on the audio codec your motherboard uses.
+The Layout ID depends on the audio codec your motherboard uses.
 The common layout ID for the common audio codecs has been listed below.
-The tested layout IDs are marked bold and we recommend to use them to avoid any issues.
+The tested layout IDs are marked in bold and we recommend using them to avoid any issues.

 For a complete list of supported codecs and the Audio ID, see AppleALC Supported Codecs